-Apollo 16, x16
+Apollo 16

 Console has two AES/EBU inputs (left and right).
-MADI inputs, if present on the hardware, are not functional.
+MADI inputs are not available in Console.

 Virtual Inputs

 The virtual input channels in Console do not reflect Apollo's hardware inputs.
 Instead, they receive digital signals from DAW outputs via Apollo's device drivers, enabling Realtime UAD Processing on any DAW output.
 This feature is especially useful when playing virtual software instruments live through UAD plug-ins because it reduces I/O buffering latency.
 For complete details about this feature, see Virtual I/O.